mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 Camera Culture
 MIT Media Lab

 There is an extremely powerful tool that has gained popularity in recent years that has an unreasonable number of applications, ranging from computational design, imaging and graphics, robotic control, financial analysis, and machine learning.
 Nope, this post is not about Deep Learning, this post is about [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (or auto-diff, or AD).
-In this post, we will develop a basic auto-diff library from scratch using only standard python functions [github](https://github.com/mitmedialab/cameracultureblogs/tree/master/autodiffsimple).
+In this post, we will develop a basic auto-diff library from scratch using only standard python functions.
+(TL;DR here is the [github](https://github.com/mitmedialab/cameracultureblogs/tree/master/autodiffsimple)).

 ## Why would I want to differentiate computer programs?